Are wolverines dangerous? We dispel a few myths...

 Wolverine Gulo looking away while sitting on tree trunk

-A wolverine is actually a very large member of the weasel family (Image credit: Jean-Claude Sch. / 500px)
+Wolverines are actually a member of the weasel family (Image credit: Jean-Claude Sch. / 500px)

 They do, however, exhibit some characteristics that are similar to those of wolves – they are solitary beasts who roam large areas, up to 15 miles a day in search of food.
 Like wolves, they’re also keen carnivores; though they’ll eat the odd root or berry, they much prefer to dine on flesh.
 While they’ll easily take out a small rodent for lunch, they have been known to attack far larger animals, like elk and even caribou, if the animal is weak and vulnerable as prey, or hibernating animals in winter.